 But have you ever wondered why every glass of every brand tastes exactly the same?

-That’s because the flavor of any orange juice bought from the store has more to with chemistry than nature.
+That’s because the flavour of any orange juice bought from the store has more to with chemistry than nature.

-Some of the industries that produce orange juice will never indicate the added flavors because these flavors are derived from orange essences and oil.
+Some of the industries that produce orange juice will never indicate the added flavours because these flavours are derived from orange essences and oil.
 However, the appearance being natural doesn’t mean it is natural.

 Non-transparency In Food Production

-Reports have it that recently there have been lawsuits filed against PepsiCo, Tropicana’s parent company disputing its “all natural” labeling, in view of exposing some of the industry practices.
+Reports have it that recently there have been lawsuits filed against PepsiCo, Tropicana’s parent company disputing its “all natural”labelling, in view of exposing some of the industry practices.

 Many of the juice companies using the latest technological innovations have tried to mimic the usual fresh orange juice.

-They go ahead and extract oil and orange essences and sell it to the flavor manufacturing companies who carefully use them to produce flavor packs customized to the company’s flavor specifications.
+They go ahead and extract oil and orange essences and sell it to the flavour manufacturing companies who carefully use them to produce flavour packs customized to the company’s flavour specifications.